DaHuoDong/rails-guides/source/EN/action_mailer_basics.md

 This provides a much simpler implementation that does not require the registering of observers and the like.

 The method `welcome_email` returns a `Mail::Message` object which can then just be told `deliver` to send itself out.

-NOTE: In previous versions of Rails, you would call `deliver_welcome_email` or `create_welcome_email`.
-This has been deprecated in Rails 3.0 in favour of just calling the method name itself.

-WARNING: Sending out an email should only take a fraction of a second.
-If you are planning on sending out many emails, or you have a slow domain resolution service, you might want to investigate using a background process like Delayed Job.

 ### Auto encoding header values